microsoft/opendatacloud/README.md

 An open source version of the Microsoft Research Open Data platform (forked from the original code that implements https://msropendata.com).

 This project is the data repository code behind the cloud hosted Microsoft Research Open Data Repository.

-The code can be used to instantiate a highly customizable data repository that utilizes a rich set of managed Azure cloud services to host datasets under a flexible licensing infrastructure with a high level of security and privacy.
+The code can be used to instantiate a highly customizable cloud based data repository to host and share datasets under a flexible licensing infrastructure with a high level of security and privacy.

 It provides the ability to deploy datasets directly to an Azure Data Science VM allowing development using popular open source tools such as Python/R on Juypter notebooks, Microsoft ML Server, and deep learning frameworks.

 The repository is built on:
 - A storage service for producers to securely store datasets on Blob storage and user metadata on CosmosDB